reymon359/book-sentences/the-pragmatic-programmer/README.md

 ## Chapter 2 A Pragmatic Approach

+### 8 The Essence of Good Design

-Good Design Is Easier to Change Than Bad Design… ...As far as we can tell, every design principle out there is a special case of ETC. Why is decoupling good?
+Good Design Is Easier to Change Than Bad Design... ...As far as we can tell, every design principle out there is a special case of ETC. Why is decoupling good?
 Because by isolating concerns we make each easier to change.
 ETC. Why is the single responsibility principle useful?
 Because a change in requirements is mirrored by a change in just one module.
 ETC. Why is naming important?
 Because good names make code easier to read, and you have to read it to change it.
 ETC!

-try to make what you write replaceable.
-That way, whatever happens in the future, this chunk of code won’t be a roadblock… ...It’s really just thinking about keeping code decoupled and cohesive.
+Try to make what you write replaceable.
+That way, whatever happens in the future, this chunk of code won’t be a roadblock...  ...It’s really just thinking about keeping code decoupled and cohesive.

+### 9 DRY—The Evils of Duplication

 Most people assume that maintenance begins when an application is released, that maintenance means fixing bugs and enhancing features.
 We think these people are wrong.
 Programmers are constantly in maintenance mode.
 Our understanding changes day by day.